 Burnout Risk Factors

-Some people are more inclined to experience burnout than others.
+Some people are more inclined to deal with work burnout than others.
 Those more susceptible to burnout might have demanding careers that require long shifts and little rest.
 Due to this reason, essential workers in healthcare rank as one of the top professions at risk.
-For example, the American Medical Association found that more than half of physicians in urology, neurology, and physical medicine show signs of work burnout.
+For example, the American Medical Association found that more than half of physicians in urology, neurology, and physical medicine show signs of work-related burnout.